hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 Going back to our old example, and assuming the maximum price for toilet paper is $100.00 (similar to the maximum possible probability being 100%)

-If the price of toilet paper is $78.65 are we more likely going to buy it or forgo it (and just go to our parents homes and take it)?
+If the price of toilet paper is $78.65, are we more likely to buy it , or forgo it (and just go to our parents homes and take theirs)?

 -	In this case, we will likely not purchase the toilet paper and we are unable to say something interesting happened due to the price being too high.